fortuity/subdomain-authentication/README.markdown

 Q. When I'm signed in as a user on the main domain, I have to sign in again when I visit any subdomain.
 How can I maintain my signed-in status across all subdomains?

 A. Your web browser is setting a cookie (containing the session ID) separately for each domain.
 To maintain a user login across all domains, you’ll want to configure your session to work across all your subdomains.
-You can do this in your environment files by setting @config.action_controller.session[:session_domain]@.
+You can do this in your environment files by setting

+@config.action_controller.session[:session_domain]@

 See the details at [http://github.com/mholling/subdomain_routes/](http://github.com/mholling/subdomain_routes/).

 ## Contributing